 Conclusion: Multiple modalities can be used to treat bruxism.
 While there is no cure to permanently stop bruxism, botulinum toxin has been found to reduce myofascial pain by lessening overactive masseter muscles.
 Further research is needed to establish lowest effective dosing guidelines.

 Aman PM.
 Efficacy of Botulinum Toxin in Treatment of Bruxism.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(2).